flairNLP/VerbalizED/README.md

 ```

-#### Predicting on NER datasets
+#### Predicting on data without any or only NER labels

+* You can also predict entity labels for datasets that do not contain entity disambiguation or mention labels at all.
-* Let's say we have a dataset, where _mentions_ are annotated (e.g. a NER dataset like `my_custom_NER_set.tsv`), but no entity disambiguation labels are present.
-We can still predict for it (though we need to ignore the resulting "scores"!):
+* If you do have annotated _mentions_ (e.g. a NER dataset like `my_custom_NER_set.tsv`), but no entity disambiguation labels, we can still predict for it (though we need to ignore the resulting "scores"!):
 ``` bash
 python load_and_predict_with_trained_model.py \
   --model base \